Redlands, California: Religion

 Prior to European colonization, local tongva Serrano people practiced spirituality for millennia, web of life customs.
 The first known monotheistic religious establishment in Redlands, was of the Christian faith.
 The catholic San Bernardino de Sena Estancia by Francisco Dumetz was established in 1819 on the feast day of Saint Bernardine.
 Part of an outpost of the Mission San Gabriel Arcángel located 56 miles from Los Angeles, CA., a days trip walking.
 This outpost, was used to convert local native Tongva, Serrano, and Cahuilla Native Americans to christianity.
 With Spanish colonization and the subsequent Mexican era, San Bernardino Valley was a sparsely populated land grant rancho, considering it unsuitable for an actual mission.
 The estancia was later sold to José del Carmen Lugo who made it his home in 1842.
 The Catholic presence remains with the Holy Name of Jesus Catholic Church and the Discalced Carmelite Friars retreat compound established in 1952.
 Known as The Carmelo Retreat House.

 Jose del Carmen later sold his land grant of the San Bernardino Valley, including the estancia to the Church of Jesus Christ of Latter-day Saints members Amasa Lyman and Charles C. Rich, establishing a Mormon colony in nearby San Bernardino, CA. Mormon presence remains in Redlands after the property was sold to Dr. Ben Barton in the late 1850s.
-The Redlands California Temple is the 116th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) and one of four LDS temples in Southern California.
+The Redlands California Temple is the 116th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) and one of five LDS temples in Southern California.

 Other variety of religions have a presence in Redlands, including a number of other Christian faiths, also Judaism, and Islam.
 There is a Redlands Area Interfaith Council.

 Redlands has a large Seventh-day Adventist population along with the neighboring town of Loma Linda.

-Judaism Congregation Emanu El, formerly located in nearby San Bernardino, in 2013 dedicated its new building on Ford Street in Redlands.
+Judaism Congregation, Emanu El, formerly located in nearby San Bernardino, dedicated its new building on Ford Street in Redlands in 2013.
 The Congregation claims to trace its history back to the 1850s.

 Economy

 Major employers

-According to the city's 2021 Annual Comprehensive Financial Report, the top employers in the city are:
+According to the city's 2025 Annual Comprehensive Financial Report, the top employers in the city are: